With the prevalence of children and young people accessing the internet, online safety is becoming an increasing concern around the world.

 The increase in young people (including children and infants) accessing the internet has seen a corresponding upward trend in cases of online child sexual exploitation.

-In the past 12 months alone, the ACCCE has intercepted and examined more than 250,000 child abuse material files.
+In the past 12 months alone, the ACCCE has reviewed more than 217,000 media files that relate to reports of child sexual abuse and exploitation.
 The ACCCE works closely with national and international law enforcement agencies, prevention organisations and private sector, as well as civil society to drive a collaborative national response to counter the exploitation of children in Australia.